Amidst Revlon Controversy Gal Gadot Has Israeli Cinema Named After Her

 After having landed the lucrative role of being the official Global Brand Ambassador for Revlon, a city located in northern Israel has now announced that it will be naming a brand new cinema after the Wonder Woman actress.
-Gal Gadot has recently become a household name in Hollywood mostly thanks to her break out role as a DC Comics superhero in Batman v Superman: Dawn of Justice and the highly successful standalone film Wonder Woman.
+Gal Gadot has recently become a household name in Hollywood mostly thanks to her breakout role as a DC Comics superhero in Batman v Superman: Dawn of Justice and the highly successful standalone film Wonder Woman.

 Amidst the various boycott of foreign films and the uneasy tension in the Middle East, the town of Upper Nazareth in northern Israel announced on Tuesday that it’s officially naming its brand new cinema after the Israeli-born actress.
 The cinema, which will be named “Gal Cinema,” is located in the city of Nazareth Illit.
 The cinema is scheduled to open this week with the Eran Riklis-directed movie Shelter being the first film to be screened.